 CRMespanol.com provides a good mix of CRM strategy, software descriptions, best practices, current technology (mainly software as a service), social CRM and a blog with case study successes and other helpful information.

 Latin America Facts & Forecasts

 A survey conducted by the Instituto Mexicano de Telemarketing (IMT) forecasts high contact center and CRM software adoption within Mexico.
 The Mexican call center and IT outsourcing industry employs nearly half a million people, including over 9,000 call centers with over 200,000 agents.
 Continued growth is predicted at 16 percent.

 Contact centers are expanding at double digit rates and acquiring CRM software business systems as the infrastructure for their businesses.
 According to research firm Datamonitor, Brazil, Argentina and Chile provide the lowest fully-loaded contact center agent price within the Americas and are appealing to U.S. companies due to their large labor pool, strong English skills, proactive marketing to the U.S. and efficient use of CRM software systems.
 Mexico, despite being nominally more expensive, is also a cost-effective and growing location.

-According to Forrester, the Latin American market for outsourced services was expected to grow 12% in 2010 to $8 billion.
+According to Forrester, the Latin American market for outsourced services was expected to grow 12% to $8 billion.

 The Latin American IT services sector has grown rapidly—nearly doubling in the past five years.
 In Brazil alone, IT has become a more than $9 billion per year market.